j2store/userguide/yandex_money_payment_plugin.md

 Save the plugin and enable it.

 ##### Payment option title
 Enter a name.
-This will be displayed in the Payment selection page (during checkout).
+This will be displayed in the Payment selection page on checkout.

 ##### Account Type
 Choose your Yandex Account type.
 Yandex offers two account types.
 Personal and Business.